Musicians who oppose Donald Trump's use of their music: Rihanna

 Rihanna threatened legal action against Trump for the unauthorized use of her song "Don't Stop the Music" at Trump rallies in 2018.
 Her legal team released a comment that Rihanna has no association or affiliation with Trump, and she did not support his campaign.

 The Rolling Stones

 Both Mick Jagger and Keith Richards of The Rolling Stones opposed Trump's use of the song "You Can't Always Get What You Want".
-The band sent him cease and desist letters about its use in 2016, and upon Trump using it again in June 2020, the band teamed up with Broadcast Music, Inc. to threaten legal action if the song is used again.
+The band sent him cease and desist letters about its use in 2016; upon Trump using it again in June 2020, the band teamed up with Broadcast Music, Inc. to threaten legal action if the song is used again.

 Rufus Wainwright

-In October 2024 Rufus Wainwright issued a statement saying that he did not condone the use of his cover of Leonard Cohen's Hallelujah at a Trump rally in Pennsylvania on October 14, 2024.
+In October 2024, Rufus Wainwright issued a statement saying that he did not condone the use of his cover of Leonard Cohen's Hallelujah at a Trump rally in Pennsylvania on October 14, 2024.
 He described the song's use at the rally as "the height of blasphemy" but hoped, without much expectation, that listening to the lyrics of the song might engender a sense of remorse in Trump.

+Sabrina Carpenter

+On December 2, 2025, the White House posted a video edited to Sabrina Carpenter's song "Juno", with the lyric "Have you ever tried this one?" (originally referencing sex positions) repeated over various shots of United States Immigration and Customs Enforcement agents carrying out arrests of suspected illegal immigrants.
+Carpenter responded, "This video is evil and disgusting.
+Do not ever involve me or my music to benefit your inhumane agenda."